tudelft3d/val3dity/README.md

 international standards for geographic information. *Computer-Aided Civil and Infrastructure Engineering*, 28(9):693-706. [ [PDF] ](https://3d.bk.tudelft.nl/hledoux/pdfs/13_cacaie.pdf) [ [DOI] ](http://dx.doi.org/10.1111/mice.12043)

+## Validation of CityGML Buildings

+By using the `--Buildings` option, the validator will--instead of search for specific 3D primitives--validate each CityGML `Building`, and produce a report per building.
+Every 3D primitive of a building will be validated (be it a `Solid`, `CompositeSolid`, or MultiSurface`) and included in the report.
+Furthermore, if a building is composed of `BuildingPart`, then the topological relationships between all the parts are analysed to ensure that they do not overlap (technically that the interior of each part does not intersect with the interior of any other part).

 ## Web application

 If you don't want to go through the troubles of compiling and/or installing val3dity, we suggest you use the [web application](http://geovalidation.bk.tudelft.nl/val3dity).